outcomesinsights/conceptql/doc/spec.md

 The person stream is a special case.
 Person results use the person's date of birth as the start_date and end_date.
 This may sound strange, but we will explain below why this makes sense.

-### Relative Temporal Nodes
+### Relative Temporal Operators
 When looking at a set of results for a person, perhaps we want to select just the chronologically first or last result.
 Or maybe we want to select the 2nd result or 2nd to last result.
-Relative temporal nodes provide this type of filtering.
-Relative temporal nodes use a result's start_date to do chronological ordering.
+Relative temporal operators provide this type of filtering.
+Relative temporal operators use a result's start_date to do chronological ordering.

 #### occurrence
 - Takes a two arguments: the stream to select from and an integer argument